 "Readers will find a friend in Andy—a kind-hearted kid trying to find his footing while caring for those around him.
 Andy contains multitudes, like all of us.
 Another beautiful book by Jack Cheng."
 Erin Entrada Kelly, Newbery Award-winning author of Hello, Universe

 "This book sings with beautiful writing and rich detail.
 Seeing Andy come into his own is a joy and a journey."
-Tae Keller, Newbury Award-winning author of I
+Tae Keller, Newbury Award-winning author of When You Trap A Tiger

 "Andy's quiet courage and budding artistry has readers cheering him on as he searches to define himself and learns there are no boundaries to who we are-and who we can become.
 With honesty and gentle humour, Jack Cheng explores the joys and heartaches of growing up."
 Paula Yoo, National Book Award-longlisted author of From a Whisper to a Rallying Cry